Last updated on December 17th, 2022 at 12:48 pm

 14. NIGHTLIFE WITH CURFEW IN VIETNAM

-The nightlife in Vietnam has curfew in a few places closing all restaurants around 11 pm.
+Things to know before visiting Vietnam the nightlife in Vietnam has curfew in a few places closing all restaurants around 11 pm.
 You can only go to a few bars and clubs that they can stay opened longer time.
 It happened to us in Hanoi you will get surprised suddenly they close everything at that time.

 FACTS ABOUT VIETNAM FOOD